SarathyCodes/coursera-test/README.md

 # coursera-test
-This is a JH U coursera Youtube course
+This is a JH U coursera course